• Skip to primary navigation

 Let it sit for 5-10 minutes and serve.
 It can also be enjoyed at room temperature.

 You can use any cheese you like.
 Cheddar, mozzarella, parmesan, all of them would work in this recipe.
 But watch out for the salt content; some cheese tends to be too salty, and others too mild.
 For example, mozzarella is a mild cheese with low salt.
-Gruyere is sweet but still savory, and feta can vary from salty to very mild.
-If you use mild cheese add a teaspoon of salt to the mix.
-In case the cheese is already pretty savory avoid adding any salt to the pie.
+Gruyere is sweet but still savory, and feta can vary from salty to mild.
+If you use mild cheese, add a teaspoon of salt to the mix.
+In case the cheese is already pretty savory, avoid adding any salt to the pie.

 • This cheese pie - tiropita with phyllo sheets, feta cheese & gruyère it is guaranteed to be a hit.